ct-js/docs.ctjs.rocks/docs/troubleshooting/migration-3to4.md

 ### `camera` is not writable now

 You can't assign a new camera to the `camera` variable.

+## New values for tracking time and changes in `this.move()` and backgrounds

+Aside from `u.delta` and `u.deltaUi`, ct.js now also has `u.time` and `u.timeUi`, which are computed in secods and show the time passed between the last frame and the current one.
+It is recommended that you use these values for velocity and other time-dependent variables instead of `u.delta` and `u.deltaUi`, as the latter two won't provide smooth movement if you change the framerate cap in-game.

+* Due to that, `this.move()` method now uses these values as well, and you will need to multiply your speed values by your Max FPS number you've defined in project's rendering settings.
+(Defaults to 60.)

+* This also affects `place.moveSmart` and `place.moveBullet`, as well as backgrounds' movement speed.

+* With acceleration values like those in `this.gravity` and `this.addSpeed`, you will need to multiply these with your max framerate **twice** (which is 3600 with default framerate), because physics.

+* `u.delta` and `u.deltaUi` are now deprecated, though still available for use.

 ## FitToScreen catmod is now a part of ct.js core library